MaxWofford/college-applications/README.md

-#Massachusetts Institute of Technology
+#College Applications

-This repository contains my application to the Massachusetts Institute of Technology.
+This repository contains my application to (TODO: list of colleges).

 ###Credit